ludlovian/decimal/README.md

 Okay, that's not just it.
 I also wanted to play with the new `BigInt`.

+There are two export paths:

+- `decimal` provides the `BigInt` based implementation
+- `decimal/no-bigint` provides the `Number` based one

 ## API

 ### decimal(input) => Decimal